katysaintin/hors-kadre-yvelines/articles/03_DoItYourself_Medium.md

 The question is: **who was already cheating themselves out of access?**

-*Katy Saintin is a SCADA engineer and AI PhD candidate at CEA-Irfu.
+*Katy SAINTIN is a SCADA systems engineer at CEA-Irfu, preparing an AI certification and a PhD research project.
 She writes [Hors Kadre](https://blogs.mediapart.fr/katy-ho), a French blog exploring neurodiversity, education, and the blind spots that nobody talks about.
-This article is part of a three-part series on AI, intention, and cognitive equity.*
+This article is part of a series on AI, intention, and cognitive equity.*

-**Tags:** AI, Neurodiversity, Cognitive Science, ADHD, Education, Productivity, Inclusion, Future Of Work, Mental Health
+**Tags:** AI · Neurodiversity · ADHD · Cognitive Equity · Women In Tech · Education · Inclusion · Future Of Work